Choking

 - Keep repeating these steps.

-- If the baby becomes unconscious, commence CPR.
+- If the child becomes unconscious, commence CPR.